MicrosoftDocs/visualstudio-docs/docs/ide/git-how-visual-studio-makes-source-control-easy.md

 ## First-class repository management & collaboration

 Visual Studio includes powerful repository browsing and collaboration features that eliminate the need to use other tools.
-Stay up-to-date with your repository by keeping an eye on your incoming/outgoing commits, previewing branches, and comparing commits.
+Stay up to date with your repository by keeping an eye on your incoming/outgoing commits, previewing branches, and comparing commits.
 And, manage your repository by managing your branches and squashing and cherry-picking commits.

 :::image type="content" source="media/git-source-control-repository-management.png" alt-text="The Visual Studio IDE that highlights the Git menu and the Git Changes tab in Solution Explorer.":::